 - Develop a growth rate that seems reasonable and sustainable

-- Project annual cash flow for the next 10 years and estimate its present value
+- Project annual cash flow for the next 10 years and estimate the company's present value based on future cash flows

 - Using the company's value and number of shares, calculate a share price and compare that number to its current price